Understand ratio concepts and use ratio reasoning to solve problems.

 Trainer (Unit Rate with Prices)

 Andrew works as a personal trainer.
-He has the option to be paid per client, at $75 per client, or to work by the hour, at $40 per hour.
-He would be able to see four clients each day or work 7 hours a day.
+He has the option to be paid per client, or to work by the hour.
 How much more would he make in a 5-day work week if he chose the right option?
 After six months, Andrew has established a reputation as a top personal trainer.
-He now sees 25 clients during the week and charges $85.
-How many hours will he need to work during the week if they can give him a $10 raise, so that he earns the same as being paid per client?
+How many hours will he need to work during the week if they can give him a raise, so that he earns the same as being paid per client?

 Teachers Pay Teachers | YouTube